Shopify/polaris/src/components/Autocomplete/README.md

 ### Basic autocomplete

-Use to let merchants to complete text input quickly from a list of options.
+Use to help merchants complete text input quickly from a list of options.

 ```jsx
 class AutocompleteExample extends React.Component {